gpawel/web-example/README.md

 The framework is using Page Object design pattern, Selenium and TestNG frameworks.

 ## Tests
-Initially, this framework was build as a assessment for one of my clients.
+Initially, this framework was build as a hiring assessment for one of my clients.
 The below are requirements:
-Below are the steps to automate.
 Below are the steps to automate.

 Goto – https://www.loblaws.ca/